jbucx/doku.jbu.cx/_posts/2023-03-06-proxmox-enable-vnc.md

 ---
-title: Enabling VNC on Proxmox
+title: How to enable VNC on Proxmox
 date: 2023-03-04 02:00:00 +100
 categories: []
 tags: [proxmox,vnc]     # TAG names should always be lowercase